Reciprocal tariffs explained: Impact on your business

 What reciprocal tariffs mean for your business

-Tariffs have been in flux since February 1, when President Trump revealed his intention to impose new tariffs on China, Canada, and Mexico.
+Tariffs have been in flux since February 1, 2025, when President Trump revealed his intention to impose new tariffs on China, Canada, and Mexico.
 New tariffs for many countries and specific products have been announced, implemented, paused, increased, and decreased, often within a matter of hours.
-We’ve been tracking tariff changes in this blog post.
+We tracked tariff changes in this blog post and are tracking 2026 tariff changes here.

-This is a challenging environment for businesses, both for planning and compliance.
+This is a challenging environment for businesses, both for planning and compliance, especially given the February 20, 2026, Supreme Court decision.
 When we don’t know what trade policies tomorrow will bring, it’s difficult to forecast future costs and revenue or rework supply chains.

 How Avalara helps with tariff compliance